-Rebecca Kahn completed her PhD in the Department of Digital Humanities at King’s College, London in 2017.
-Her research examines the impact and effect of digital transformation on cultural heritage institutions, their documentation, data models and internal ontologies.
-Her research also examines how the identity of an institution can be traced and observed throughout their digital assets.
+Rebecca Kahn completed her PhD in the Department of Digital Humanities at King’s College, London in 2016, with a study on how digital transformation manifests in the documentation, data models and internal ontologies of cultural heritage institutions, and how the identity of an institution can be traced and observed throughout their digital assets.
+Her current work explores digitisation in museums and archives, and the ways in which knowledge representation changes in these institutions as they and their materials become digital.

 Her undergraduate studies were completed in her native South Africa, and prior to beginning her research, Rebecca worked for several years in the Open Access and Free Culture movement, and has a particular interest in scholarly open access in the Global South, open education and peer learning online and open web literacy.

-Since January 2017 Rebecca has worked on the Pelagios Project – a project which uses Linked Data and GIS to explore building connections between historical sources on the web.
+Since January 2017 Rebecca has been Director of Collections for the Pelagios Project – a Mellon Foundation-supported research project that uses Linked Data and geodata to build connections between digital historical sources.
 Her focus is on working with museums, libraries and archives to develop linked data connections from their collections.
-The project is funded by the Andrew W Mellon Foundation.”

 Researcher: Learning, knowledge, innovation